dart-lang/site-www/src/tools/dart-fix.md

 ## Customizing dart fix

-The `dart fix` command applies it's fixes based on the analysis configuration of the code it us run on.
-To learn more about customizing the analysis see [Customizing static analysis](/guides/language/analysis-options).
+The `dart fix` command applies its fixes based on the analysis configuration of the code it us run on.
+To learn more about customizing the analysis, see [Customizing static analysis](/guides/language/analysis-options).

 ### Example